Is The Final Duel based on a true story?

 Yes, The Last Duel is indeed based on a true story, as documented in Eric Jager’s 2004 nonfiction book The Last Duel: The True Story of a Trial by Combat in Medieval France this story.
 The film, directed by Ridley Scott from a screenplay by Ben Affleck, Matt Damon and Nicole Harrofencer, revolves around France’s last government-sanctioned trial by combat, involving Jean de Carrouges and his former friend Jacques Le Gris.

-- Lookism Season 2 Release Date and Time, Countdown, When Is It Coming Out?
+- The Afterparty Season 2 Episode 6 Release Date and Time, Countdown, When Is It Coming Out?

 The story follows Carouge’s wife Marguerite, who accuses Legree of rape, and a fatal duel ensues that threatens Marguerite’s life if she is proven to have lied.
 While the film strictly follows historical facts, the filmmakers also made some changes to highlight the concepts of consent and perspective.
 Despite some dramatization, the film is considered to be at least 75% historically accurate, with attention to period details such as character hairstyles and social norms.